 - HDG bolts or lag screws, and washers

 - If you must use nails, use stainless steel or HDG nails (either ring-shank nails or spiral-groove, for better holding power).
 But it is preferable to use deck screws.

 The following are some of the tools you may need for this project:

 - Scrap lumber for bracing

-On Page 2 we’ll have a look at another supply you’ll need for this project – the wood….
+On Page 2 we'll have a look at another supply you need for building decks – the wood….